Brisbane Lightning: Exhibition season (2022)

 Boondall was the setting for the Lightning's first ever game on 23 April 2022.
 Brisbane played the visiting Melbourne Mustangs in front of a sell out crowd.
 The home team controlled the game and led at every interval.
 In the first period the Lightning finished 3-0 ahead.
 Eric Speedie scored the first ever Brisbane Lightning goal.
 In the second period Brisbane added to their tally with another goal to lead 4-0.
 The third period proved a closer encounter with the Mustangs registering a goal but the Lightning did not let up and posted two goals themselves to win the game 6-1.

 On 24 July 2022, the exhibition game between the Brisbane Lightning and Sydney Bears held at Iceworld Boondall in Brisbane was abandoned near the end of the second period following an ugly high sticking incident.
 Subsequently, the AIHL Player Safety Committee conducted an investigation into the incident.
 The committee concluded its investigation on 6 August 2022 and announced its ruling.
 It decided to suspend the Brisbane Lightning player involved for seven AIHL games.
 It also suspended the player from all Ice Hockey Australia national events until the penalty is served in 2023.
-Additionally, the Sydney Bears organistion was fined $3,500 for intentionally forfeiting the game.
+Additionally, the Sydney Bears organisation was fined $3,500 for intentionally forfeiting the game.

 Brisbane ended up playing 14 exhibition games in total in 2022, one short of the originally planned 15, after the game in late August verse the CBR Brave was cancelled.
 The Lightning's exhibition record in 2022 saw the Brisbane team win seven games, lose six games and lose a further two games in overtime.
 Following the conclusion of the exhibition season, the Lightning awarded Eamon McKay with the coaches award and Steve Harris as the players player award.

 Admission to the AIHL and AWIHL

 On 9 September 2022, the AIHL announced that the Brisbane Lightning had been successful in obtaining a full AIHL licence and would join the league for season 2023.
 Following this announcement, the Lightning organisation secured an agreement with the Australian Women's Ice Hockey League (AWIHL) team Brisbane Goannas in early October 2022 to acquire the founding AWIHL team and re-brand them as the Lightning.

+At the beginning of 2024, in January, Ice Hockey Queensland announced the sale of the Brisbane Lightning men’s team to Jemsec Investments.
+Jemsec is headed by Lightning supporters Julie and Michael Sugden.
+The sale ended IHQ’s direct involvement with the Lightning men’s program, however IHQ would continue to own and run the Lightning women’s program.
+Following the sale of the team, the general manager’s position changed with Peter Holmes replaced by Ivan Rapchuk.
+In addition to the general manager’s position, Rapchuk was also appointed governor of the Lightning organisation.